 - Offering your sincere appreciation for the employee’s contributions.
 (Yes, a bonus check is nice, but so are encouraging words from the boss.)

-3. Have a solid Plan B when employee bonuses aren’t an option
+3. Have a solid Plan B for when a year-end bonus isn’t an option

 Whatever you decide to do regarding employee bonuses, be sure your staff members know what to expect.
-Be transparent and timely in your communication about whether or not the company will be awarding them — and how they are decided.
-And while compensation is always important for recruiting and retaining skilled talent, it isn’t the only factor.
+Be transparent and timely in your communication about whether or not the company will award them — and how they are decided.
+And while compensation is always essential for recruiting and retaining skilled talent, it isn’t the only factor.
 One of the best rewards you can give your staff is support and appreciation throughout the year.